sanjay-72/SFI-VertoCloudPractitioner/README.md

 # <p align="right">🚀<a  target = "_blank" href = "https://fruitful.social/">Visit now</a></p> FruitFul

-### A direct sell trading platform connecting the farmers and traders
+### All in one solution for Indian Agriculture industry - 2023
-This is solution developed by Verto Cloud Practitioner team in Solving for India Hackathon - 2023 held by Geeks For Geeks in corporation with Google
-Cloud Platform and AMD.
+This is solution developed by our team Verto Cloud Practitioners in Solving for India Hackathon - 2023 held by Geeks For Geeks in corporation with Google Cloud Platform and AMD.
+We kept on updating the app for all the rounds.
+We won the Instutional Round in April '23, the Regional Round(North-India) in May '23 and looking for our place in National Round in June '23.

 Document link : <a href="https://docs.google.com/document/d/1y9t6MsnguiRjqG6XbdPPva-CGq5xhKVKIHsgqhPy3H4/edit?usp=sharing">FruitFul-Report</a>

-Video Demo link : <a href="https://youtu.be/qQHeBLEP7Ck">Video Demo</a>

 ![end devices](https://user-images.githubusercontent.com/94420508/229655286-cca22d3c-75dd-469d-a581-bbed0687e9c7.jpg)